jamesmloy/hip-arrowhead-kernel/README.md

 GPU kernel for directly solving an arrowhead matrix written with HIP

 # Overview
-In this code, an arrowhead matrix is a sparse matrix which contains nonzeros on the diagonal, the bottom row, and the right-most column.
+In this code, an arrowhead matrix is a sparse square matrix which contains nonzeros on the diagonal, the bottom row, and the right-most column.
 This sparsity pattern, and variations of it, arise when solving different variations of the Boltzmann transport equation (BTE) using the Coupled Ordinates Method (COMET).
 Variations of the BTE include those for modeling phonon transport, molecular gas dynamics, electron transport, and radiative heat transfer.
 Each variation leads to a slight difference to the matrix (i.e., the bottom two rows and the 2 right most columns are nonzero).

-The solution method for the BTE in this context is the finite volume method which gives us a linear system for each cell that yields an arrowhead matrix which can be solved directly.
+The solution method for the BTE in this context is the finite volume method which, in part, gives us a linear system for each cell that yields an arrowhead matrix which can be solved directly.
 So, for a finite volume mesh containing `nCells` cells, there will be `nCells` arrowhead matrices.
 Each arrowhead matrix will contain `nKcells + 1` rows, where `nKcells` is the discretization in the 3-dimensional phase space.
+The extra row is a constraint equation across all of the 3-dimensional phase space at a cell.
 This example will show how to solve each arrowhead linear system for each cell simultaneously for all `nCells` cells of a mesh.

 # Solution
 Given an arrowhead matrix linear system: